 National Historic Landmarks (NHLs) are historic properties that illustrate the heritage of the United States in a significant and meaningful way.
 The 2,618 NHLs found in the U.S. today come in many forms including historic buildings, sites, structures, objects, and districts.
 The Secretary of the Interior designates these places as exceptional because of their abilities to illustrate U.S. heritage.

 Achieving National Historic Landmark status is no easy task.
 Properties must first meet the Department of the Interior’s stringent NHL qualification criteria to even qualify for nomination.
 Those that do must then have a National Historic Landmark Study completed by their nominating organization.
-Landmark studies are prepared on National Register nomination forms and, ordinarily, are part of a thematic study which evaluates the comparative significance of a large body of resources.
+Landmark studies are prepared on National Register nomination forms and, ordinarily, are part of a thematic study that evaluates the comparative significance of a large body of resources.
 The National Park Service includes lighthouses and other aids to navigation in its theme study The Maritime Heritage of the United States.

 National Historic Landmark studies are generally prepared by the nominating organization under cooperative agreements with other governmental entities, private organizations, or experts in the field.
 The Ponce de Leon Inlet Light Station’s NHL Study was written by renowned lighthouse historian Ralph Eshelman with assistance from Preservation Association staff and submitted to the Department of the Interior for review in 1997.
 The Ponce de Leon Inlet Light Station was declared a National Historic Landmark by the Secretary of the Interior the following year.
 The Association invites you to read the completed study by following the link below.